Candy Washing Machine Error Codes

 Key LED Indicator: Child Lock Notification

-If you see a key symbol LED illuminated, it typically indicates that the Child Lock feature is active.
+If you see a key-symbol LED illuminated, it typically indicates that the Child Lock feature is active.
 This prevents accidental changes to settings or starting cycles.

 • To Activate/Deactivate Child Lock: Press and hold the “TEMPERATURE SELECTION” and “SPIN SELECTION” buttons simultaneously for 3 seconds.